WebOfTrust/keri/docs/Glossary.md

 - _Validator of any VDS_
 - _Validator as a node in distributed consensus or participant_

-A _validator_ in KERI is anybody that wants to estblish control-authority over an identifier, created by the controller of the identifier.
+A _validator_ in KERI is anybody that wants to establish control-authority over an identifier, created by the controller of the identifier.
 Validators verify the log, they apply duplicity detection or they leverage somebody else's duplicity detection or apply any other logic so they can say "Yes, these are events I can trust".

 During validation of virtual credentials for example, a `verifier` checks to see if a `verifiable credential` (VC) has been signed by the controller of this VC using the applicable verification method.

 #### Verifiable Credential

 Verifiable Credentials standardize formal conversation.
-VCs structure discussion between two [or more] parties, it’s private and the proofs that an indvidual has got from  an authority can’t be denied.
+VCs structure discussion between two [or more] parties, it’s private and the proofs that an individual has got from  an authority can’t be denied.
 Every statement can be checked, and no statement can be either deleted or changed.

 VC; A data model for conveying claims made by an issuer about a subject.
 See [vc-data-model](https://www.w3.org/TR/vc-data-model/) for more.\
 Credentials are a part of our daily lives; driver's licenses are used to assert that we are capable of operating a motor vehicle, university degrees can be used to assert our level of education, and government-issued passports enable us to travel between countries.
 This specification provides a mechanism to express these sorts of credentials on the Web in a way that is cryptographically secure, privacy respecting, and machine-verifiable.
 [Know more](https://www.w3.org/TR/vc-data-model/)